hillst/CS533_proj1/README.md

 function (column i gives the value function with i steps-to-go) and one for the policy (column i gives the policy for i steps-to-go)

-## States
-Nothing more than just a value in some range for looking up in our transition table.
-There is a state class but it doesnt do anything right now.

-## Actions
-Actions just represent a different index in our transition table

-## Rewards
-State => Reward.
-That simple.

-## Transition
-A simple action + state => new state function.
-Right now we are just working from tuples of things so it isnt anything more complicated than a bunch of integers getting passed around, in future projects it may be desirable to abstract this another level.
-It isnt done yet but maybe if I get bored in class or something I can do that.